 The easiest, and most preferred method for accomplishing this is via email-based authentication.

-If the WHOIS option is unavailable, the CA can also send the authentication email to one of five pre-approved email addresses associated with the website.
+The CA can send a domain control verification (DCV) email to one of five pre-approved email addresses associated with the website.
 The five pre-approved addresses are:

 If you cannot satisfy the Domain Validation requirement via email, there are alternative methods as well.